Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 Not bad, but this approach was quite different than that of a successful blogger.

-I was so desperate to monetize my blog with google AdSense as soon as I have 10 blog posts published on it, even before I bought my domain and hosting.
+I was so desperate to monetize my blog with Google AdSense as soon as I had 10 blog posts published on it, even before I bought my domain and hosting.

 Not just me, but others too.